What is a Five and Dime?

 The Five and Dime

 The whole five and dime concept was started by Woolworth Brothers back in 1879.
-Frank Winfield Woolworth, whose initials later appeared as part of the store name, opened his very first successful five and dime in Lancaster PA.
-The idea back then was that everything in the store cost either 5 cents or ten cents.
-As the years went by, the reality of that had to change of course, but these stores were places where you could find the most wonderful treasures and knick knacks you didn’t even know you needed.
+Frank Winfield Woolworth, whose initials later appeared as part of the store's name, opened his very first successful five and dime in Lancaster PA.
+The idea back then was that everything in the store cost either five cents or 10 cents.
+As the years went by, the reality of that had to change of course, but these stores were places where you could find the most wonderful treasures and knickknacks you didn’t even know you needed.

 There were regional “five and tens” as well, but the Woolworth name became synonymous with the variety store concept.
 S. S. Kresge and Company morphed into Kmart, while Walton’s Five and Dime became the giant Wal-Mart.
 The F.W.
 Woolworth chain ceased operation in 1997, more than one hundred years after its inception.